What is an infection?

 Eye infections are common and can be viral, bacterial or fungal.

 Parasitic worms: There are several types of worm to infect cats.
 The most common is the roundworm.
 Cats may not display any symptoms of a worm infection until heavily infected.
-It is important to maintain a regular worming schedule for all cats, even indoor ones.
+It is essential to maintain a regular worming schedule for all cats, even indoor ones.

 What is the treatment for infections in cats?